You asked, we listened. Follower question of the week.

 The reason carbs have a bad rap is because people believe they make you fat.
 This diet myth couldn’t be further from the truth.
 In fact, if the only thing you ate all day was a bagel, you would be in a caloric deficit, and likely lose weight.
 However, like all myths, there is some truth buried within.
 To explain, we first need to understand what carbs are and how the body uses them.

 WHAT ARE CARBS ANYWAY?

-Carbohydrates are in many more foods than people generally think: pizza, bagels, pasta, fruits, vegetables, peas, beans, potatoes, chips, candy, hummus, desserts and dairy products.
+Carbohydrates are a macronutrient, and they can be found in many more foods than people generally think: pizza, bagels, pasta, fruits, vegetables, peas, beans, potatoes, chips, candy, hummus, desserts and dairy products.